 - Your Canada Post customer number.

-- When and where the mailing was deposited
+- Date and the post office where the mailing was deposited

 Canada Post - Commercial Service Network

 - Press 1 for English.

 - Enter the extension of the agent you wish to reach OR press 1 to Continue.

 - Press 1 for "Help with a mailing…"

 - Press 3 for "Issues related to an existing mailing."

 A Commercial Service Network representative will take down details of your complaint and give you a service ticket number.
 Record this number for future reference.

 The CSN rep will advise you of next steps and will follow up with their findings.
 If you do not hear back, call the CSN and give your service ticket number.